Welcome Spring into your home! Learn how to make this simple spring floral wreath that comes together in just six steps.

 After a long gray winter here in Connecticut, it finally feels like spring is on its way!

 The snow is melting, birds are chirping, and it feels like the world is waking up.
-It is filling me with a renewed sense of optimism.
+This time of year is filling me with a renewed sense of optimism.

-To welcome this season, I started added a few spring touches inside my home.
-I recently had made and shared these simple Decoupage Easter Eggs along with this adorable Easter Bunny Reverse Canvas, but I needed something for the outside.
-When I was shopping at Hobby Lobby, this ranunculus caught my eye and I decided it would be perfect in an easy spring floral wreath for my back door!
+To welcome this season, I have started to add a few spring touches inside my home.
+I recently made and shared these simple Decoupage Easter Eggs along with this adorable Easter Bunny Reverse Canvas, but I needed something for the outside.
+When I was shopping at Hobby Lobby, this yellow ranunculus caught my eye.
+I decided it would be perfect in an easy spring floral wreath for my back door!
 Let me show you how you can make one too!

 - grapevine wreath